taoZurichLoaf/PartisanshipMobility/README.md

 # The Association between Partisanship and Human Mobility Change during the First Wave of the COVID-19 Pandemic in the United States

 - First-phase result of the **Socioeconomic Impact on Human Mobility** project
-- Submitted to GIScience 2023 Conference
+- Accepted by LBS 2023 Conference

 **Abstract**

-Facing the outbreak of COVID-19, various travel restrictions were imposed in the US.
-Previous research indicated a correlation between political partisanship and people’s behavior, including whether to avoid traveling.
-This study investigates the changes in human mobility and their association with political partisanship during the first wave of the pandemic.
-The partisanship index is synthesized from the US presidential election voting data.
-Daily mobility volume is measured from dynamic origin-destination mobility matrices at county level.
-We identify the breakpoint of each county, a day when the daily mobility volume has an abrupt change.
-The changes in mobility are measured by three indicators: 1) Mobility Volume Difference before and after the breakpoint, 2)Before-break Trend, 3) After-break Trend.
-We find that people reduced traveling simultaneously even though the travel restrictions were imposed on different dates across the states.
-However, Democratic counties experienced the largest drop in mobility volume.
-People living there continued to avoid traveling towards the end of the first wave, when those in Swing and Republican counties ceased to do so.
+Researchers usually divide counties into the Democratic and the Republican in analyzing human mobility during the COVID-19 pandemic in the US.
+However, the Swing counties remain a blind spot.
+Our study reveals that the Swing counties highly resemble the Democratic, but considerably differ from the Republican with respect to the change in mobility volume.
+People living in the Swing and the Democratic counties consistently reduced traveling during the first wave.
+Towards the end of it, residents in the Republican counties started increasing traveling.
+In 2748 out of 3101 counties, the abrupt drop took place on the same day, March 16th, 3 days before the first stay-at-home order.
+Our findings highlight the role of political affiliation in shaping people’s travel behavior and demonstrate the lag in public health policy.

 ![scaled_mobility_2020](plots/scaled_mobility_2020.png)
 Left: Histograms of the daily mobility volumes of all counties (a) over the entire study period, (b) before the breakpoint, (c) after the breakpoint.
 Right: (d) Time series of sampled Democratic and Republican counties.